Skip to content

 ]

-Incorrect sampling format can lead to sampling failure.
-It is recommended to add spaces between each word, symbol, and number.
+Incorrect sampling format can also lead to sampling failure.
+It's recommended to add spaces between each word, symbol, and value.

 Incorrect Format